Databricks · Governed AI · Financial Services

 02The Databricks architecture that reduces risk

-Then comes AI Gateway, which Databricks presents as the control layer for governing and monitoring access to model-serving endpoints and agent workflows.
-AI Gateway supports features such as usage tracking, payload logging, rate limits, and guardrails, which are exactly the kinds of capabilities finance teams need to prevent uncontrolled usage and preserve evidence.
-In practice, that means every request and response can be monitored and, where configured, stored for review.
+Then comes AI Gateway.
+Databricks presents it as the control layer for model-serving endpoints and agent workflows.
+AI Gateway supports usage tracking, payload logging, rate limits, and guardrails.

 03Practical finance use cases